jamescab/WeatherDatabase/README.md

 * Search for news stations that broadcast for a given province.
 * Search for news stations that broadcast to cities in a given province.

-The project uses the Oracle database.
-The frontend was made with HTML5 and the backend was made with php to combine the HTML5 elements.
+The project uses MySQL to manage and query a database that is stored into an Oracle collection.
+The frontend elements were made with HTML5 that would be combined with PHP to communicate between the user's queries to the backend's responses.